Particl-Community/academy/intro/intro_marketplace_brief_overview.rst

 .. meta::
    :description lang=en: Find out about key factors when using Particl Marketplace in a brief overview.

-The :term:`Particl Marketplace` is your private and :term:`decentralized <Decentralization>` online marketplace to buy and sell anything online.
-Here, there is no marketplace company, e-commerce service provider, database, server, hosting service, payment processor, bank, and no other kind of third-party involved—just pure and confidential person-to-person transactions between you and another person.
+The :term:`Particl Marketplace` is a fully private and :term:`decentralized <Decentralization>` online marketplace environment used to buy and sell anything online.
+It has no central servers, hosting service, payment processors, or other third-parties involved.
+Transactions and settlements are accomplished with the :doc:`PART <../in-depth/indepth_part_coin>` coin, a privacy-centric cryptocurrency native to the platform.
+It is a privacy-centric, person-to-person e-commerce platform designed to connect customers and sellers anonymously, without borders.

-This gives you many new benefits not possible before with traditional e-commerce, but there are just a few things you need to be aware of before you get started.
-It's very easy to use; let's go over them!

 .. seealso::